core values award

 • Human Resources will confirm an employee’s recent performance is acceptable and employee is not on a Performance Improvement Plan.

-• Nominees who are serving on the EERC committee are eligible to receive an award but will be excluded from that award’s nomination review process.
+• Nominees who are serving on the EEC committee are eligible to receive an award but will not be included in that award’s nomination review process.

 For each award category the nominator will be asked to describe and quantify how the nominee’s performance or special accomplishments have impacted the university.
-The EERC committee will review responses and rank the nominee on the rubric scale, giving them a 1-5 score.
+The EEC committee will review responses and rank the nominee on the rubric scale, giving them a 1-5 score.?

 The three awards are: